DEALING WITH DIFFERENT three.js VERSIONS, WITHOUT THE PAIN

 Well, three.js is far too hipster for that - instead, we use a revision system, with names like R45, R67, R98 etc. There’s a new revision out once a month or so.
 You can view a change log of recent releases here.

-The syntax may change in any revision.
+The three.js API (Application Programming Interface) - that is, the commands that we type into our code to make three.js do things - may change in any revision.
 This means that if you are following a tutorial or book that was written a couple of years ago when R65 was the bee’s knees, you may find that things are not working out as you expect.

 In practice, it’s not actually that bad.
 The majority of the syntax has not changed in years.
 Also, everything that does change is kept as an alias if possible.
 Whenever you use one of these aliases, a deprecation warning is logged to the console but your app will still work just fine.